opencadc/caom2/caom2-artifact-download/README.md

 `org.opencadc.caom2.download.artifactStore` is the fully qualified class name to an ArtifactStore implementation, which may require properties file(s) in /config.

+`org.opencadc.caom2.download.namespace` The storage namespace is specified as a prefix of Artiafct.uri values; it must end with a `:` or `/` so that it won't accidentally match a different namespace.

 `org.opencadc.caom2.download.buckets` The range of uriBucket prefixes is specified with two values separated by a single - (dash) character;